 - If one of the parents is a Croatian citizen at the time of the child’s birth, AND the child is born in Croatia.

-If you were born outside of Croatia to only one Croatian parent, you can still become a citizen, but you need to take an extra step and do it in a timely manner…
+If you were born outside of Croatia to only one Croatian parent, you could still become a citizen, but you need to take an extra step and do it in a timely manner.

-Before you turn 21, you need to register as a Croatian citizen in one of the country’s consulates abroad.
+The Croatian Citizenship Act obligates one to register as a Croatian citizen in one of the country’s consulates abroad before one turns twenty-one.

-But even if you are older than 21 already, you still have options…
+But even if you are older than twenty-one already, you still have options.

-If you were born after October 8, 1991, the latest amendment to the citizenship law allows you to register as a citizen before December 31, 2021, even if you are older than 21 (in which case you’ll have to apply ASAP).
+If you were born after October 8, 1991, the latest amendment to the citizenship law allowed you to register as a citizen before December 31, 2021, even if you were older than twenty-one.
+Those who managed to submit their applications during this time had a chance to acquire Croatian citizenship without many additional complications.

 Article 11 — Descendants of a Croatian Emigrant